Reconciling observed and simulated stellar halo masses: Numerical effects

 \section{Numerical effects}

-Figure \ref{fig:sim-masses}, similar to the right-hand panel of Figure \ref{fig:mass-estimates}, shows the estimated stellar halo mass (using the $\tilde{R}>5R_h$ criterion) relative to the mass formed beyond 30 kpc for different resimulations of the galaxies in Table \ref{tbl:sims} that use different resolution and/or subgrid physics.
+Figure \ref{fig:sim-masses}, similar to the right-hand panel of Figure \ref{fig:mass-estimates}, shows the estimated mass using the $\tilde{R}>5R_h$ criterion, relative to the mass formed beyond 30 kpc for different resimulations of the galaxies in Table \ref{tbl:sims} that use different resolution and/or subgrid physics.
 The filled symbols are the set used in the main paper and listed in the table.
 As was pointed out in \cite{hopkins17}, higher-resolution simulations (stars and diamonds) tend to have slightly lower total stellar masses than lower-resolution versions (squares and triangles) with the same initial conditions, and this also appears to be true for the mass in accreted stars.
+However this trend is quite noisy and probably complicated by differences in the treatment of turbulent metal diffusion between runs at different resolution.
+To illustrate, we consider the two sets of simulations shown in the figure, \textsf{m12i} and \textsf{m12f}, that have been run with resolutions lower by a factor of 8 relative to the fiducial run, with an otherwise identical setup, permitting a controlled comparison.
+In one case, lowering the resolution by this factor increases the mass formed beyond 30 kpc by 60 percent, while in the other, it is lower by 40 percent relative to the fiducial run used in our analysis.
+Resolution does not appear to significantly affect the degree to which the selection criterion over- or under-estimates the mass in accreted stars relative to its true value.

-However, resolution does not appear to affect the degree to which the selection criterion over- or under-estimates the halo mass relative to its true value.
-Simulations including subgrid turbulent metal diffusion (triangles and diamonds) look to perhaps have slightly \emph{higher} accreted masses than their counterparts without this additional physics (squares and stars), but show no trend in terms of estimator accuracy, so we can safely assume that the results of the subset discussed in \S \ref{sec:metallicity} extend to our entire sample.
-Paired and isolated halos are also similarly distributed.
+Simulations including subgrid turbulent metal diffusion (triangles and diamonds) look to perhaps have slightly \emph{higher} accreted masses than their counterparts without this additional physics (squares and stars).
+Comparing different versions of \textsf{m12i} and \textsf{m12f} again, but now selecting those that have been run at the same (highest) resolution while varying only the treatment of metal diffusion, the mass formed beyond 30 kpc is 22 and 10 percent lower in the runs without metal diffusion relative to fiducial, respectively.
+Varying the diffusion prescription likewise shows no trend in terms of estimator accuracy, so we can safely assume that the results of the subset discussed in \S \ref{sec:metallicity} extend to our entire sample.

+Finally, we find that paired and isolated halos are also similarly distributed within the scatter (which is again likely to be partially attributable to the variation in resolution and metal diffusion treatments, as discussed above).
 Based on these findings, we do not expect that our results are highly affected by numerics.